tarunjr/naima/README.md

 ### Services Design
 Following are the runtime services component of the system.

-#### Users Service: Manages Patient, Doctors and  Care Providers entities.Developed in Node.JS and MongoDB.
+#### Users Service:
+Manages Patient, Doctors and  Care Providers entities.Developed in Node.JS and MongoDB.
 Exposes REST API

-#### Case Service: Manages Case entity and workflow between Doctor/CareProvider.
+#### Case Service:
+Manages Case entity and workflow between Doctor/CareProvider.
 Developed in Node.JS and MongoDB.
 Exposes REST API

 #### Medical Service:
 Maintains a repository of medical knowledge about Condition, Symptom, Test and Speciality.
 Using this knowledge and additional context It generates ranked ordering of Symptom and Test questions to be asked/collected next.
 Developed in Node.JS and MongoDB.Uses the result of the Analytical component to adapt its behavior.

 ### Analytics Design
+Following are the analytics components.
+Apache Spark is the rutime framework using Kafka as data ingestion and output component.

+#### Symptoms associated rules minning
+A batch component in Apache Spark using FP-Growth algorithm from spark.mllib
+#### Conditions aggreation by locality
+A streaming component in Apache Spark using spark.streaming to perform windowed aggreation of conditions diagnosed per region.
+#### Conditions/Speciality prediction based on symptoms data
+A nearest neighbour type algorithm to classify as symptom to a speciality for doctor recommendation.

 ### Application Design
+Application components are implemented a native android applications interacting with only the services component.
+Following two are the application components.

-#### CareProvider UX:  User interface for Examiner to prepare a Case and manage the Review and Treatment.
+#### CareProvider UX:
+User interface for Examiner to prepare a Case and manage the Review and Treatment.
 Developed as a native Android application

-#### Docotor UX: User interface for the Doctor to Review the Case and finalize the Treatment.
+#### Docotor UX:
+User interface for the Doctor to Review the Case and finalize the Treatment.
 Developed as a native Android application.